 I remember walking to my car doing all I could to hold back the tears.
 My thoughts were screaming at me, “Doesn’t anybody care.
 My life is over.
 I’m scared and don’t know what I’m going to do,” but no one could hear the screams.
 No one saw the tears.

 That night I cried myself to sleep.
 Depression hit hard.
 I didn’t want to do anything or go anywhere.
-A life of PJ’s and Netflix sounded like a pretty good plan to me.
+My life became filled with PJ’s, TV reruns and tears.
 The grieving was real and it was slowly taking over my life.
 The worthlessness I felt was overwhelming.

-I don’t think the people looking in at my life during that time truly understood the extent of pain and heartbreak I was going through all because of a chronic illness that was slowly stealing bits and pieces of my life away.
+I don’t think the people looking in at my life truly understand the extent of pain and heartbreak I still go through all because of a chronic illness that is slowly stealing bits and pieces of my life away.
 That kind of crushing and breaking…I hope others don’t have to go through.
-It was a tsunami of a storm that seemed impossible to survive.

 Cry if you need to, even scream if that helps you release the pain, but give your heart time to heal.
 I know it’s scary…the unknown.
-“How will I?
-How can I?
-What about?
-What’s next?”
-I know, it’s terrifying to take a step forward when you can’t even see the road in front of you.
-But regardless of how you feel, I can tell you with confidence that you aren’t a failure, stupid or broken.
+I know it’s terrifying to take a step forward when you can’t even see the road in front of you, but regardless of how you feel I can tell you with confidence that you aren’t a failure, stupid or broken.
 You are a somebody…and being a somebody is the best thing anybody could ever be.